priceline/design-system/MIGRATING_to_v3.md

 ## Enhancements

-- New Components
-  - Avatar
+- Icon title falls back to the name prop
 - Image now supports responsive widths via `width` prop
 - Link now uses dark shade of `color` prop on hover
 - Banner now supports a node as its `header` prop in addition to strings
 - Popover now supports trapping focus inside of the popup via `trapFocus` prop
 - Input and TextArea now use `borders` instead of `box-shadow`, to prevent misalignments with other components like Select

+## New Components
+- Avatar